 Australian Kelpie

 Kelpies are intelligent, active and energetic medium size dogs that are popular working dogs on Australian farms.
-They are intensely loyal and tireless workers that always need a job to do.
-They make great family dogs as long as they receive lots of physical and mental stimulation.
+Known for their boundless energy, enthusiasm and work ethic, they are intensely loyal and tireless workers that always need a job to do.
+Calm, balanced and non-aggressive, they make great family dogs if given enough physical and mental stimulation.

 Recommended forActive people